 JA3 - A method for profiling SSL/TLS Clients

-JA3 is a method for creating SSL/TLS client fingerprints that are easy to produce and can be easily shared for threat intelligence.
+JA3 is a method for creating SSL/TLS client fingerprints that should be easy to produce on any platform and can be easily shared for threat intelligence.

 JA3 support has also been added to: